Year 6 2023 - 2024

 My name is Miss Moore, and I will be your child’s teacher this year; we will also have key adults in class and around school to help us along on our Year 6 journey.

-In English, we will be using two main texts to enhance the features of our writing, and they are: ‘Manfish’ and 'Star of Fear, Star of Hope'.
-Our whole-class novel, ‘Letters from the Lighthouse’ links perfectly to our World War II topic.
+In English, we will be using four main texts to enhance the features of our writing, and they are: 'The Selfish Giant', 'Can we save the tiger?', 'Jemmy Button' and 'Island'.
 We will also use a variety of videos, pieces of music and images to enrich our writing and reading, particularly in the build-up to our SATs in May.

 The features of writing that we will mostly focus on are:

-- Using a wider range of cohesive devices (fronted adverbials, correct punctuation, variety of fronted adverbials)
+- Continue using a wider range of cohesive devices (fronted adverbials, correct punctuation, variety of fronted adverbials)

-As we do every Autumn term, we will begin by focusing on basic skills in mathematics.
-We will be exploring the place value of numbers up to, and beyond, ten million as well as rounding to powers of 10 (10, 100, 1,000 etc.).
-Once we are secure with this skill, we will move on to develop our understanding of addition, subtraction, multiplication and division before exploring fractions, decimals and percentages.
+During Spring term, we will begin by revisiting our Autumn work on fractions before linking them with decimals and percentages.
+Once we are secure with this skill, we will move on to develop our understanding of algebra and ratio.
+These topics require a solid knowledge of addition, subtraction, multiplication and division, so continuing to work on TTRockstars at home will certainly help.
 The pace of working in Year 6 can be fast at times, but rest assured we will regularly check the understanding of each topic with assessments and give guidance and support to any child who is struggling with gaps in their knowledge.

 At home, there are many different ways in which you can support your child with their learning this year.
 Each week, Google Classroom will have details of reinforcement activities that can be completed in Home Learning books.
 There are also the Spelling Shed and Times Table Rockstars apps that the children are warmly invited to use as regularly as possible.

 Children should also continue to read every night and to have their reading logged in their reading record each time.
 It is imperative that pupils read aloud regardless of their book band level.
-From time to time, you may find a note in your child's planner from either myself or a member of support staff if there is a particular area of need where your child may require some more work.
+From time to time, you may find a note in your child's planner from either myself or Mrs Rickett if there is a particular area of need where your child may require some more work.
 Planners will also note when your child has read in school with an adult.

 All parents and carers are asked to sign page 4 in your child's planner which sets out our homework expectations for the year.